thecloudexplorers/automation-repo-template/README.md

 guidelines for creating and organizing code and resources tailored for Azure infrastructure deployment.\
-The goal of this repository is to help users reduce their start-up time by providing the necessary structure
+The goal of this repository is to help users reduce their start-up time by providing the necessary structure.

 # How to use this repository

 1. Clone or fork the repo
 2. Modify the structure to fit your specific needs
-3. Star it to keep tack of updates ;-)
+3. Star it to keep track of updates ;-)